 What’s the Verdict?

 Big Box water softeners aren’t worth pursuing unless you’re temporarily living in a condominium with one other person.
-Otherwise, we don’t recommend them.
+You’ll need to learn how to test your water and program and maintain the product because facilities to service them are few and far between.
+Overall, we don’t recommend them.

 Sticker Companies Are Slightly Better

 As the intermediate option, Sticker companies comprise most of the water softener market.
-Pelican, Aquasana and Discount Water Softeners are good examples, but they’re far from the only ones.
-To summarize the extensive research you’d have to do on this category, Sticker water softeners prioritize serviceability much better than Big Box ones do.
+Pelican, Aquasana and other online retailers are good examples, but they’re far from the only ones.
+Any local search on Google will produce a variety of “Chuck-in-the-truck” dealers who also sell stickered systems.

 A Common Warranty